 How Did Blockchain Appear?
 The Short History Of Blockchain

-The idea of blockchain technology was described back in 1991 when research scientists Stuart Haber and W. Scott Stornetta introduced a computational and practical solution for digital documents with a timestamp so that they could not be framed retroactively or faked.
+Blockchain technology was described in 1991 when research scientists Stuart Haber and W. Scott Stornetta introduced a computational and practical solution for digital documents with a timestamp so that they could not be framed retroactively or faked.

 The system also exploited a cryptographically protected chain of blocks to store documents with a time stamp, and in 1992 Merkle trees were included in the development, which made it more efficient, allowing you to collect several documents in one block.
 However, this technology was not used, and the patent was lost in 2004, four years before the creation of Bitcoin.

 Read more about Merkle Tree, or Hash Tree, and its structure.